yehia67/documentation/iota-go/0.1/how-to-guides/listen-to-events.md

 **An account object emits events when they happen.
 An example of an event is when you make or receive a payment.
 You can listen for these events and act on them.**

 Accounts have two types of listeners: One that uses channels and one that uses callbacks.
 In this guide, we use callback listeners.
-If you're interesting in using a channel listener, see our guide for [creating an event-listener plugin](../how-to-guides/create-plugin.md).
+If you're interested in using a channel listener, see our guide for [creating an event-listener plugin](../how-to-guides/create-plugin.md).

 :::info:
 See the list of all possible [callback events](https://github.com/iotaledger/iota.go/blob/master/account/event/listener/callback_listener.go).